 - cover the gelatine leaves with cold water and leave to soak for 5 minutes

-- while you are waiting heat the milk, the castor sugar and the lemon myrtle in a saucepan
+- while you are waiting heat the milk, fructose and lemon myrtle in a saucepan

 - stir over a low heat while the sugar dissolves

 - squeeze out the gelatine and add it to the milk

 - stir while it dissolves – this should not take long

 - pour the milk through a sieve into the cream

 - mix well and pour into your moulds or even a glass bowl for serving